 The SWOT Analysis BEFORE you buy

-In our post in July we wrote about how to Buy Well when it comes to buying a businesses.
-Now you’ve found what looks like the ideal business to buy, you’re about to put an offer in.
+In our last article we wrote about how to Buy Well when it comes to buying a businesses.
+Now that you’ve found what looks like the ideal business to buy, you’re about to put an offer in.
 About now, undertaking a SWOT analysis as part of your due diligence before you go unconditional could save you thousands of dollars and give you a wider appreciation of what you are about to leap into.

 It’s a sound business tool that’s used to highlight the key issues and features of a business, and the environment it operates in.
 A SWOT analysis gives you a focus for areas you need to concentrate on.
 It’s part of your strategic analysis.

-A SWOT analysis gets you to ask FOUR questions.
-What are they:
+A SWOT analysis gets you to ask 4 questions.
+What are the: